claimvantage/sfdx-jenkins-shared-library/README.md

 Provides [building blocks](/vars) for Jenkins pipeline builds to avoid duplication of boilerplate including both code and data references.
 For some background information, see e.g. [Share a standard Pipeline across multiple projects with Shared Libraries](https://jenkins.io/blog/2017/10/02/pipeline-templates-with-shared-libraries/)

+## Why

+The two aims of this librqry are:

+* To avoid the duplication of 150+ lines of `Jenkinsfile` logic so a reliable pattern can be applied and maintained.
+* To make the process of testing against various org configurations - e.g. person Accounts turned on or Platform Encryption turned on - simple.

 ## Prerequsities

 Requires the [Salesforce SFDX CLI](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm) to be installed where jenkins is running.